sandeepseeram-techfirst/intel_mlops_certification/ML_Systems_Design/Data_Engineering/introduction.md

 - CSV (comma-separated values) is row-major, which means consecutive elements in a row are stored next to each other in memory.
 - Parquet is column-major, which means consecutive elements in a column are stored next to each other.

+ Column-major formats like Parquet are better for accessing features, e.g., accessing the timestamps of all your examples.